 When school is out, camp is in.
 Whether it’s during spring break or summer vacation, our aquarium camp at the Santa Monica Pier Aquarium offers the perfect balance of fun and learning for your child in an environment that fosters interaction with 100 species of marine life.

-Registration is now open for Spring Break and Summer Camp sessions for youth from kindergarten through fifth grade, with sessions available in April, June, July and August 2017.
+Registration is now open for Spring Break and Summer camp sessions for youth from kindergarten through fifth grade, with sessions available April 10-14, and in June, July, and August 2017.
 Our space is limited and camp sessions can fill up quickly, so please enroll sooner than later to ensure your child gets a spot that works in your schedule.

 Wondering what your child can expect at camp?
 Here are some of the fun activities young marine biologists can look forward to at our Santa Monica Pier Aquarium camp: